sameersbn/docker-gitlab/README.md

 #### Deploy to a subdirectory (relative url root)

-By default GitLab expects that your application is running at the root (eg. /).
+By default, GitLab expects that your application is running at the root e.g.. /).
 This section explains how to run your application inside a directory.

 Let's assume we want to deploy our application to '/git'.
 GitLab needs to know this directory to generate the appropriate routes.
 This can be specified using the `GITLAB_RELATIVE_URL_ROOT` configuration option like so: